 Yalla started seven years ago with a mission to remove the social and economic barriers that confront refugee and immigrant youth in El Cajon.
 Yalla combines the promise of education and the passion of football to inspire refugee and immigrant youth to achieve a college education.
 Yalla programs are provided at no cost to the student-athletes.

 When we partnered with Yalla three years ago, Yalla was already becoming an academic powerhouse (Yalla has helped its students secure $5 million in college scholarships, including two Gates-Millennium scholars).
 Yalla partnered with Coerver San Diego to develop the football program into a powerhouse of player development.
 Our vision was a program guided solely by the simple premise of doing what’s best for the scholar-athlete over the long-term, and discarding everything else.
 We wanted to give the football-loving neighborhood kids an opportunity to develop into top players, students, and citizens.
 We wanted to build a true identity.
 We wanted to create a club, not merely maintain a loose affiliation among independent teams and call it a club.
+Being able to have kits and use a Custom Football.
+This would only increase the teams morale.
 I give much gratitude and credit to Yalla’s founder and former Executive Director, Mark Kabban, and Yalla’s subsequent Executive Director Sarah Cooper, for allowing us to execute this vision.

 Here’s what we accomplished: